 “Sometimes it is the people that no one imagines anything of who do the things that no one can imagine.”

 The Imitation Game is a historical drama film directed by Morten Tyldum and written by Graham Moore.
-It stars Benedict Cumberbatch as real-life British cryptologist, Alan Turing, who decrypted German intelligence codes for the British government during the second world war.
+The Imitation Game stars Benedict Cumberbatch as real-life British cryptologist, Alan Turing, who decrypted German intelligence codes for the British government during the second world war.

 Alan Turing did many wonderful things during his life.
 He helped the Allies win WWII, saving hundreds of thousands of lives of British soldiers, and he was the inventor of the machine that went on to be the modern day computer and revolutionize the world.
 With his invention, he made codes for the British Military and cracked those of the German Military.
 Without Turing, we may live in a world run by anti-semitic totalitarians and without modern day technology.